Probate Q&A Series

 4. Additional Statutory Costs

 After the condemning authority files its declaration of taking, the clerk deposits the estimated compensation into the registry of the superior court.
-The property owner may challenge that estimate by filing exceptions.
-The court then appoints condemnation commissioners to determine the final amount payable.
+The property owner may challenge that estimate.
+The issue of just compensation is then determined under the procedures applicable to the condemnation action.

 Key Takeaways